Emergency Medical Technology/Technician

 Semester Hours 2

-This course is designed to assist students in preparation for the paramedic licensure examination.
-Emphasis is placed on validation of knowledge and skills through didactic review, skills lab performance, and/or computer simulation and practice testing.
-Upon course completion, students should be sufficiently prepared to sit for the paramedic licensure examination.
+This course is designed to assist students in preparing for the paramedic licensure examination.
+Emphasis is placed on validating knowledge and skills through didactic review, skills lab performance, and/or computer simulation and practice testing.
+Upon course completion, students should be sufficiently prepared to sit for the examination.

 EMS 255: Paramedic Field Preceptorship